evakalo/management-tool-backend/README.md

-Management tool api
+TaskFlow - Management tool

-Management Tool is a simplified Trello-like application built with Java Spring Boot for the backend, H2 as the in-memory database, and Angular for the frontend.
+TaskFlow is a simplified Trello-like application built with Java Spring Boot for the backend, H2 as the in-memory database, and Angular for the frontend.
 Users can create boards, lists, cards and add description to cards to manage tasks efficiently.

 ## Features